jiangyigithub/my_offer/longman3000/vlog/21long.md

 My phone bill was massive last month.

 **mate**
+I'm going out with my mates tonight.

 **material**
+a paper company which imports raw meterials from North America.

 **math**
+Tim's good at math and science.

 **maths**
+She got top marks in maths and chemistry.

 **maximum**
 The award will consist of a lump sum to a maximum value of $5000.

 **may**
+some chemicals may cause environmental damage.

 ## 4
 **meal**